richiejp/ltp-executor/README.md

-# Ultra fancy remote test executor
+# Ultra fancy concurrent test executor

 Small executable which runs on the SUT, starts test executables and multiplexes the test results/output.